Why do most persons go into psychotherapy? Well, there

 itself your

 desire to hoard that feeling.
-At this point you need to talk openly within
+At this point it will be important to talk

 unconscious significance.
 Talk about how good it feels